dials/dials/doc/sphinx/documentation/tutorials/small_molecule_tutorial.rst

 .. code-block:: bash

-   dials.integrate refined.refl refined.expt nproc=8
+   dials.integrate refined.refl refined.expt

-which will integrate each sequence in sequence, again using 8 cores.
+which will integrate each sequence in sequence, again using all available cores.

 Unit cell refinement
 --------------------